gravitational/teleport/rfd/xxxx-command.md

 #### Picking up the OS user

-When a command is executed on multiple nodes, an OS user has to be picked up for every node.
 The user will be provided as a command argument.
 If the user doesn't exist on the node, the command execution will fail.
-If one set of nodes requires a different user, command needs to be executed multiple times.
+If a user want to execute a command as two different users, then one command should be execute for each user.
+An alternative would be to add the user to `ssh_service` configuration, but this will require modifying the configuration on all nodes.

 ## Roles